poliklinikvildan/DigitalTwin-Engine/database/schema.md

 ## Database Schema

 > **Note**: This file is for reference only.
-Actual schema is managed by Drizzle ORM.
+Actual PostgreSQL schema is managed by Drizzle ORM.
 > See `drizzle/0000_aromatic_dragon_man.sql` for the exact schema.

 ### Simulation Metadata